errai/errai/errai-jpa/demos/errai-jpa-demo-grocery-list/README.md

  * Editing an existing item (by double click on it)
  * Sort items by:
    * Name
+   * Department name
-   * Store's department order
+     * Alphabetically
+     * In "store order" (order of visiting departments when walking through store)
-     * With location awareness to suggest this automatically
+     * With location awareness to suggest a store automatically
    * Date added
  * Google Maps integration for setting up store location
  * Sync data to server using Errai Data Sync